solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 ## Cloning Programs

-To add existing on-chain programs to your local environment, you can clone the program with a new ledger.
+To add existing onchain programs to your local environment, you can clone the program with a new ledger.

 To clone an account from the cluster: